chanchan098/Docs/ops-3-docker.md

-# cmp-3-docker.md
+# ops-3-docker.md

 # Overview

 [doc](https://docs.docker.com/get-started/overview/)

-Docker is an open platform for developing, shipping, and running applicat.ions.
+Docker is an open platform for developing, shipping, and running applications.

 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.